 For this article, we'll be using a Corsair liquid cooling system with two fans to help cool the radiator.
 These systems offer fantastic cooling performance without all the danger of spillages that come with fully-fledged water-cooling setups.

-You do need to consider the size of your case when looking for CPU cooling system to make sure it will fit.
-The case we're using will only fit a max radiator of 280mm, so we've opted for one with a 260mm design.
+You do need to consider the size of your case when looking for CPU cooling system to make sure it will fit - in this case, the 240mm variant is perfect.

 Gaming PC cases are available in a range of different sizes, shapes, colours and with varying features.